zordicom/crisp_controllers/docs/misc/demos.md

 [^1]: Untested, but effort interface available.

-We also have some examples with cameras
+We also have some examples with cameras.

 | Robots | Real Sense | Orbecc |  Any webcam |
 | :--- | :---: | :---: | :---: |